genesiscommunitysuccess/docs/docs/web-ui-reference/design-systems/tokens/sizing.md

 ## Configuration

-You can adjust any of the defaults in the `_config` folder of your design system.
+You can adjust any of the defaults in the `src/_config` folder of your design system.

 ## Usage